ibexa/documentation-developer/docs/guidelines/design_principles/Philosophy.md

 ## Simple

-Our interface is the result of our vision: to deliver tools that simplify the way people — developers, designers, editors and marketers — interact with content.</div>
+Our interface is the result of our vision: to deliver tools that simplify the way people — developers, designers, editors and marketers — interact with content.

 ## Content-centric